Ph. D. Degree in Romance Languages and Literatures

 SECTION I: Semester 7: Written Qualifying Examination

 The Oral QE will be conducted according to all current Graduate Division policies.
-The Oral QE is scheduled to take place no later than the end of semester 7.
+The Oral QE is scheduled to take place no later than week 12 of semester 7.
 One month before the Oral QE, students must submit their mandatory Written QE to the members of the QE committee.
-The Written QE consists of 3 essays written by the student (1 essay per list) of no less than 3,500 and no more than 4,000 words each (excluding bibliography).
+The Written QE consists of 3 essays written by the student (1 essay per list) of no less than 3,500 and no more than 4,000 words each (excluding only the bibliography; footnotes/endnotes do count toward the word limit).
 There are no explicit prompts to follow nor is the student expected to write about any texts or data which are not in their reading lists.
 The primary goal of the Written QE is to provide an opportunity for students to demonstrate how they have engaged with the materials on their QE lists and formulate their own essays to target areas of interest within each topic.
 One month prior to the date of the scheduled Oral QE, the student will submit these 3 essays will to the QE Committee (CCing the student’s RLL Graduate Student Advisor in their Home department) who shall not formally evaluate them (i.e., there is no grade assigned); instead, the student shall engage in discussions with individual QE Committee members during which faculty will provide feedback.
 Faculty feedback on the Written QE should be specifically oriented toward facilitating a successful outcome of the upcoming Oral QE.

 SECTION J: Semester 7: Oral Qualifying Examination

 The Chair of the Qualifying Examination (QE) Committee is responsible for making sure that the committee members administer the exam fairly and according to Graduate Division procedures.
 The QE in Romance Languages and Literatures has two component parts: one written and one oral.
-Both are administered in the 7th semester.
+Both are administered by no later than week 12 of the 7th semester.
 The oral examination alone constitutes the official Qualifying Examination as defined and recognized by Graduate Division.
-The oral component of the QE will be administered at least one month after the submission of the written QE.
+The oral component of the QE will be administered at least one month after the submission of the written QE, and no later than week 12 of the semester.

 The oral examination lasts no more than three hours’ duration, at which all members of the QE Committee, as well as the student, must be present either physically or via long-distance communication (e.g. Zoom).
 The QE Chair must be physically present on campus if the Oral QE is conducted in a hybrid format.